roninxmk/CleaningData/README.md

 (Note: Remember, the command to install packages is *install.packages("name of library")*.

+4. Copy the *run_analysis.R* script into your workspace folder.
+5. Execute *run_analysis.R* script from your workspace folder.

 # Acknowledgements
 The dataset is described at [Human Activity Recognition Using Smartphones Data Set](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones) and it was provided by reference [1].